THE FOOTPRINTS PROJECT

 Footprints is actively involved in educating the public as to the difficulties that ex- offenders face when re-integrating following their release from prison.
 To this end, members of our staff are available to give talks to community groups and are actively engaged in interacting with other agencies within the Criminal Justice system.

-Footprints was established in 2005 and has continued to grow incorporating the mentoring of women in 2011, and in the same year was awarded the Approved Provider Standard from the Mentoring and Befriending Foundation.
+Footprints was established in 2004 and has continued to grow incorporating the mentoring of women in 2011, and in the same year was awarded the Approved Provider Standard from the Mentoring and Befriending Foundation and this was again awarded to us in 2014.